 While not perfect, there was one slice that came out as all stuffing.
 While some wouldn't see that as a problem (who wouldn't love pastry wrapped stuffing), serving this you'll have to adjust.
 Here is the side by side on two different slices of Trader Joe's Turkey and Stuffing En Croute:

-Would I buy this again?
+Would I repurchase this?
 Yes, I would actually consider keeping a few of Trader Joe's Turkey and Stuffing En Croute in the freezer before they are gone for the season.
-It made for a carb lovers delight.
+It made for a carb-lovers delight.
 Other than a few minor issues, I really liked this.
-For me this was worth the money, just in the time saving aspect alone.
+For me, this was worth the money, just in the time-saving aspect alone.

 Want to see more items I've reviewed from Trader Joe's?
 Click on Thoughts & Reviews of Trader Joe’s for a searchable list.